-OTA's total license fees in Algeria were US\$65.1 million, US\$62.6 million, and US\$61.8 million for the years ended December 31, 2019, 2018 and 2017, respectively, of which US\$27.8 million, US\$28.1 million, and US\$28.1 million, respectively, was related to spectrum charges, and US\$37.3(1) million, US\$34.5 million, and US\$33.7 million, respectively, was related mainly to contributions made to the Universal Services of Telecommunications fund and to the number plan management over the same periods.
+OTA's total license fees in Algeria were US\$59.9 million, US\$65.1 million, and US\$62.6 million for the years ended December 31, 2020, 2019 and 2018, respectively, of which US\$28.0 million, US\$27.8 million, and US\$28.1 million, respectively, was related to spectrum charges, and US\$31.9 million, US\$37.3 million(1), and US\$34.5 million, respectively, was related mainly to contributions made to the Universal Services of Telecommunications fund and to the number plan management over the same periods.

-(1) Reflects a change of the universal services tax calculation rule, from a calculation base of 3% of total revenue less interconnection cost to a calculation base of 3% of total revenue, with retroactivity on 2018 (impact of US\$2.2 million of 2018 reported on 2019).
+(1) Reflects a change of the universal services tax calculation rule, from a calculation base of 3% of total revenue less interconnection cost to a calculation base of 3% of total revenue, with retroactivity in 2018 (with an impact of US\$2.2 million reported in 2019).

-As of December 31, 2019, we sell our mobile telecommunications services through our 82,437 shops, indirect channels (distributors), and indirect points of sale, of which 124 were monobrand shops rented, equipped, staffed and managed by Optimum and equipped with IT material and sales applications.
-Our seven exclusive national distributors cover all 48 wilayas (provinces) of Algeria and are distributing our products through over 82,313 points of sale, of which all are authorized to sell airtime and 14,444 are authorized to sell SIMs.
-As of December 31, 2019, we also had a pool of more than 99 agents in call centers, who focus on customer care, including retention, troubleshooting and handling of complaints.
-This pool of insourced agents are directly managed by Optimum in three languages (Arabic, French, and Amazigh).
-We provide customer support for the Djezzy brand through our call centers, which are open 24 hours per day and seven days per week.
+As of December 31, 2020, we sell our mobile telecommunications services through our 87,429 shops, via both direct and indirect channels, of which 111 were monobrand shops rented, equipped, staffed and managed by Optimum and equipped with IT material and sales applications.
+Our seven exclusive national distributors cover all 48 wilayas (provinces) of Algeria and are distributing our products through over 87,318 points of sale, of which all are authorized to sell airtime and 15,809 are authorized to sell SIMs.
+As of December 31, 2020, we also had a pool of more than 87 agents in a call centers directly managed by Optimum providing customer care services, including retention, troubleshooting and handling of complaints.